Originally broadcast Wednesday, June 17, 5:00 pm Pacific

 Cost: FREE.
 This webinar is free to all registrants.
 We recognize the financial hardship that is impacting many throughout the globe due to the pandemic.
 As a non-profit, we feel this too.
 The NFOSD wants to thank Bracco Diagnostics for their unrestricted education grant.

-No ASHA CEUs will be offered for this webinar.
+No ASHA CEUs are offered for this webinar.